 This section shall provide a general overview and an indication of the residual WHT on outbound payments from Switzerland.
 There might be certain exceptions or further reductions available in the DTT, which, for the sake of clarity, are not reflected in the table below.
 Accordingly, the table below does not replace a thorough assessment of a specific case based on the applicable DTT in force.

 The statutory rate of Swiss WHT is 35%.
 Relief, if any, is generally granted by refund.
 With respect to dividends between qualifying related companies, a mere notification/reporting procedure may be requested for the fraction of the Swiss WHT exceeding the residual WHT (which is 0% in many cases).
+Starting 1 January 2023, newly issued notification certificates should be valid for five years (instead of three years through the end of 2022).
 The table further below shows the residual/remaining tax for the recipient.
 Credit for the unrelieved portion of Swiss WHT may be available in the country of the recipient.

 In Switzerland, there is no WHT on interest deriving from regular loan agreements.
 Swiss WHT of 35% is only levied on interest paid by banking institutions (or paid by entities tax-wise qualified as 'banking institutions') to non-banks, interest on bonds, and interest on bond-like loans.
 The residual rates in the table below show the standard treaty rates and do not reflect further reliefs available in certain DTTs (e.g. on traded bonds or other traded securities).

 Many of the DTTs concluded between Switzerland and other jurisdictions contain a full relief if dividends or interest is paid to governments (including political subdivisions and other governmental institutions), central banks, or pension funds.